botlabs-gg/yagpdb-docs-v2/content/docs/tools-and-utilities/tickets.md

 Individual tickets can be set to an admin-only mode, where only users with these specified roles will be able to view that ticket channel.

-Toggling this mode is done by running `-tickets adminonly` in the ticket's channel.
+Toggling this mode is done by running `/tickets adminsonly` in the ticket's channel.
 Running the command again will deactivate the admin-only mode.
 This may serve useful when handling issues that require a higher level of privacy, such as complaints about staff members.